What Is Lewy Body Dementia, And How Does It Affect People?

 What is Lewy body dementia?

-Lewy body dementia involves abnormal protein deposits in the brain.
+Lewy body dementia, also called dementia with Lewy bodies, involves abnormal protein deposits in the brain.
 These deposits are made from a protein called alpha-synuclein and have been named Lewy bodies, after Fritz Lewy, a doctor who discovered the proteins and how they affect the mind.

 Lewy bodies usually develop in nerve cells found in brain areas associated with memory, movement, and thinking skills.
 As a result, a person with Lewy bodies experiences a decline in mental functions.

-Lewy body dementia affects over 1 million adults in the United States.
+According to the Lewy Body Dementia Association, Lewy body dementia affects 1.4 million adults in the United States.
 Usually, symptoms appear after age 50, though they can also appear earlier.
 All genders may be affected by LBD, but men seem to be somewhat more likely to develop the disease.
+While there is no cure for dementia with Lewy bodies, clinical trials are continually being conducted as experts develop treatments that can alleviate symptoms and slow neurodegeneration.

 When patients experience significant movement problems and then develop dementia, the condition is Parkinson’s disease dementia.
 A Parkinson’s diagnosis occurs before a Lewy body dementia diagnosis.
-In this case, physical symptoms develop first with cognitive symptoms showing later on.
+In this case, physical symptoms develop first with cognitive symptoms showing later.

 Scientists haven't yet pinpointed the exact cause of Lewy body dementia.
 People researching the disease have learned about factors that increase a person's risk of developing the disorder.
-The greatest risk factor is aging.
+The greatest risk factor for dementia with Lewy bodies is aging.
 Other risk factors include certain health conditions, including Parkinson's disease and REM sleep behavior disorder.
 Environmental risk factors include exposure to lead, manganese, and certain pesticides.

 People with Lewy body dementia may experience various symptoms.
 Because it is a progressive dementia, symptoms usually begin slowly, and then intensify with time.
 Ultimately, Lewy body dementia ends in death.
 Symptoms may progress in a time frame that ranges anywhere from 2 to 20 years before death occurs.